GlucoseDAO/glucosedao.github.io/docs/index.md

 1. *Establish a decentralized open database of blood glucose values* from Continuous Glucose Monitoring (CGM) devices.
 The data will be contributed by volunteers and may also include relevant health and lifestyle-related variables (diseases, weight, height, etc.).
 2. *Train models to predict blood glucose trends* and fine-tune existing public models on this data.
 Contribute the model and dataset to [GlucoBench benchmark](https://github.com/IrinaStatsLab/GlucoBench/).
 3. *Establish a Glucose DAO (Decentralized Autonomous Organization)* which will govern data collection and development and will also work on protocols of sharing glucose data and smart contracts that will allow participants to be rewarded in case of commercial applications.
+For more information about GlucoseDAO you can use the chatbot [here] (https://glucosedao.org/).

 This approach aligns with recent research on privacy-preserved blood glucose level cross-prediction using decentralized federated learning. (https://github.com/ChengzhePiao/coldstartbglp)